A geometric proof of the Affability Theorem for planar tilings: Tiling dynamical systems and etale equivalence relations

-Let $\calr$ be an EER on a locally compact space $X$.
+Let $\calr$ be any EER on a second countable locally compact Hausdorff space $X$.
 Following \cite{GPS}, we say that $\calr$ is a \emph{compact \'etale equivalence relation} (CEER) if $\calr - \Delta_X$ is a compact subset of $X \times X$ (where $\Delta_X$ is the diagonal of $X \times X$).
 This means that $\calr$ is \emph{proper} in the sense of \cite{Re} and trivial out of a compact set.

 \begin{definition}[\cite{GPS}] An equivalence relation $\calr$ on a totally disconnected space $X$ is \emph{affable} if there exists an increasing sequence of CEERs $\calr_n$ such that $\calr=\bigcup_{n\in\N}\calr_n$.
 The inductive limit topology turns $\calr$ into an EER and we say that $\calr=\varinjlim \calr_n$ is \emph{approximately finite} (or AF). \end{definition}